10 Picture-Perfect Lombok Beaches You Need to Visit!

 - Lombok southeast coast beaches and Gili Islands: Explore Lombok’s Pink Beach and lesser-known Gili Islands on this full-day swimming, snorkeling, boating and bicycling tour.

-- Gili Trawangan, Gili Meno and Gili Air: Swim with sea turtles and discover the underwater world of the main Gilis on this private snorkeling trip from Lombok.
+- Gili Trawangan, Gili Meno and Gili Air: Swim with sea turtles and discover the underwater world of the main Gilis on this 8-hour day snorkeling day trip from Lombok.

-- Secret Gili Islands snorkeling: Explore the hidden gems of Gili Nanggu, Gili Sudak and Gili Kedis on this private full-day snorkeling tour.
+- Secret Gili Islands day trip: Explore the hidden gems of Gili Nanggu, Gili Sudak and Gili Kedis on this exclusive small-group full-day snorkeling adventure.

 10 Best beaches in Lombok, Indonesia